caprizz08/BHAVANA_8105/PULSE GENERATOR/README.md

 ## 📖 Overview

 This project implements a **Pulse Generator** in Verilog HDL that emits a periodic pulse with programmable HIGH and LOW durations.
 The pulse timing is fully configurable using two parameters: `PULSE_DURATION` and `PULSE_PERIOD`.
-This module is commonly used in digital systems for clock gating, timing signals, and control mechanisms.The design is targeted for simulation and synthesis in Xilinx Vivado.
+This module is commonly used in digital systems for clock gating, timing signals, and control mechanisms.
+The design is targeted for simulation and synthesis in Xilinx Vivado.

 ---